adzap/mocked_fixtures/README.txt

   rake db:schema:dump

-Now the schema.rb file should be complete if the above applies to you.
+Now the schema.rb file should be complete.

 == REQUIREMENTS:

-* test/unit

-and one of:

-* spec/mock (included with Rspec)
+* Spec::Mock (included with Rspec)
 * flexmock
 * mocha